isl-org/Open3D/docs/tutorial/Basic/visualization.rst

    :lines: 40-71
    :linenos:

 To draw lines, it is necessary to define ``LineSet`` and create a set of points and a set of edges.
 An edge is a pair of point indices.
-The above example creates custom ``points`` and edges (denoted as ``lines``) to make a cubic.
+The above example creates custom ``points`` and edges (denoted as ``lines``) to make a cube.
 Color is optional - red color ``[1,0,0]`` is assigned to each edge in this example.
-This script visualizes the following cubic.
+This script visualizes the following cube.

 .. image:: ../../_static/Basic/visualization/lineset.png
     :width: 400px